careapp-group/dart_redux_entity/README.md

 Tools for maintaining collections of objects in Redux stores.
 Aiming to be a close match to Angular's excellent [@ngrx/entity](https://github.com/ngrx/platform/tree/master/modules/entity), with changes made mostly around the differences between Typescript and Dart.

+## Testing Utilities

+If you are creating your own reducers based on RemoteEntityReducer, it can be a lot of work to get good test coverage.
+You not only need to test the reducer against your own actions, but also ensure the existing functionality continues to work.

+To make things easier, I suggest copying [Remote Entity Reducer Tester](test/src/remote_entity_reducer_tester.dart) into your test suite.
+Use the tester to test that the existing functionality continues to work as you add your custom actions.

 ## Contributing

 Contributions are welcome!
 However,